Hablamos Español Insurance Companies We Work With

 The fraud coverage owners overlook

-Business email compromise, a spoofed email redirecting a payment, hits small businesses constantly and is not always covered by a basic policy.
-If your business sends or receives payments, make sure the cyber policy specifically includes funds-transfer and social-engineering coverage.
+Business email compromise, a spoofed email redirecting a payment, hits small businesses constantly and is not always addressed by a basic policy.
+If your business sends or receives payments, it is worth making sure the cyber policy specifically includes funds-transfer and social-engineering coverage.

 What to do

 Inventory the data you store and how money moves through the business.
 Then confirm a cyber policy matches that, including the fraud coverage.
-As carriers now expect basic security controls, a review also confirms you meet what they require.
+As carriers now generally expect basic security controls, a review also helps confirm you meet what they require.

 What many people don't realize